For companies that store, use or produce hazardous chemicals, proper management can be a matter of life and death.

 What Is Process Safety Management?

-Other versions of the PSM have since appeared as the implications were better understood.
-In the United States, the Center for Chemical Process Safety (CCPS) model includes 20 elements categorized into four pillars.
+Other versions of the PSM standard have since appeared as the implications were better understood.
+In the United States, the Center for Chemical Process Safety (CCPS) organization model includes 20 elements categorized into four pillars.

-There are several other models that are used around the world.
-The Seveso III Directive (2012/18/EU), for example, has been implemented as PSM in the European Union to limit risks related to the storage and handling of hazardous chemicals.
 In the United Kingdom, the Control of Major Accident Hazards (COMAH) Regulations 2015 cover PSM.
 In the Middle East several countries have opted for Safety Management Systems (SMS), which have PSM embedded.
 Within Australia, process safety is largely controlled through Occupational Health and Safety Acts and regulations pertaining to Dangerous Goods and Major Hazard Facilities.
-And the AICHE is helping Japan design such a system there, too.
+And the AICHE is helping Japan design such a safety management system there, too.

 How Do Process and Occupational Safety Differ?

-Process Safety Management is often confused with Occupational Safety Management, but the two systems can be distinguished by the scale of failure they seek to prevent, according to Oil Gas Facilities.
-Process Safety Management aims to prevent large-scale disasters, like explosions.
-Occupational Safety Management, on the other hand, aims to prevent more individual-level safety incidents, like falls.
-Occupational Safety hazards are more common, but can often be addressed by smaller scale interventions, while Process Safety hazards generally require higher level solutions.
+Occupational Safety hazards are more common, but can often be addressed by smaller scale interventions, while process Safety hazards generally require higher level solutions.
 The simple explanation is that process safety relates to what you are doing, and occupational safety relates to how you do it.

 To address Process Safety Management, there are several risk studies that come into play, such as Hazard and Operability studies (HAZOPs), Layers of Protection Analysis (LOPA), Failure Mode and Effects Analysis (FMEA), Process Hazard Analysis (PHA), and Security and Vulnerability Analysis (SVA).